Team-GhostLand/GhostLand7/README.md

 ## Changelogs:

+### 7b13
+- Reverted the index to its 7b2 state (except for the version number), as it's the last-known functioning update.
+I first thought that this title belongs to 7b5 becasue I remember seeing the server as Online when testing that update out, but I guess I must've never restarted the server after the Questing update, until the restart at 7b6 (where I then proceeded to blame 7b6's changes (namely Discord integration - but then, from the lack of ideas, also everything else in that update) for breaking the server).
+- Disabled all side-loaded FTB mods (becasue they were added in 7b3 and we're revering to 7b2) by directly renaming them (becasue unindexed (aka sideloaded) mods aren't supported by Grinch)

 ### 7b12
 - Enabled Discord integration becasue it's also not the culprit
 - Disabled PacketAuth, PufferSkills (and its Origins compat and atributtes addon, as dependnecies) and Amendments (for the same reason and in the same way as specified below) becasue they're the only other changes in 7b6, which is when everything started breaking.